New publication in PLOS Genetics on molecular mechanisms controlling thyroid hormone receptor activity in the liver

 The Order of Dannebrog

 Head of ATLAS, Professor Susanne Mandrup has been knighted with The Order of Dannebrog

 Research Dissemination Prize 2019 to ATLAS researcher

 The University of Southern Denmark´s Research Dissemination Prize is awarded to a researcher for the spirited, creative communication of his/her academic field aimed at a broad audience.

 Support to ATLAS PI, Associate Professor Kim Ravnskjaer and his group from Novo Nordisk

 Grant to ATLAS Assistant Professor

-ATLAS PI, Assistant Professor, Lars Grøntved has received a new grant
+ATLAS PI, Associate Professor, Lars Grøntved has received a new grant

 Obesity - a major risk factor for development of a plethora of life-threatening metabolic diseases